 forum for the three republican candidates running for County

 for our district (#2).
-This is an incredible opportunity
+This was a huge success and an

-to meet our three candidates in a small intimate setting.
+incredible opportunity to meet our three candidates in

 there are no candidates running from another political party,